ia-toki/osn-2018/osn-2018-pizza/description-en.md

     6 1 2 3 4 5 6
     3 4 5 6

 Note: in this test case, it is known that K = 14.
+The game can be played here.

 #### Subtask 3 (40 points):